kubevirt/kubevirt.github.io/_posts/2019-04-17-Hyper-Converged-Operator.markdown

 ```
 The above method demonstrates the integration of HCO operator in Openshift4.

-So, after HCO is up and running we need to test it by deploying a small instance of a VM.For doing so, please follow the instructions given in the [minikube_quickstart](https://kubevirt.io//quickstart_minikube/#install-virtctl):
+So, after HCO is up and running we need to test it by deploying a small instance of a VM.To deploy an instance follow the instructions here [minikube_quickstart](https://kubevirt.io//quickstart_minikube/#install-virtctl):

 #**Note**: You can delete the minikube instance after you are done testing the VM.

-Delete the minikube instance:
+#Cleaning up the minikube instance:

 ```
 $minikube delete -p kubevirt-hco
 ```

+## Conclusion

-#**Conclusion**-What to expect next ?
+What to expect next ?

-HCO achieved its goal which was to provide a single entrypoint for multiple operators - kubevirt, cdi, networking, etc.where users can deploy and configure them in a single object as seen above.
+HCO achieved its goal which was to provide a single entrypoint for multiple operators - kubevirt, cdi, networking, etc.where users can deploy and configure them in a single object asseen above.

 Now, we can also launch the HCO through OLM,